AmaduFullah/CNTC_MODEL/Readme.md

 If you utilise ideas of either code or results in your project, kindly reference our paper <br>

 **Combining Contextual Neural Networks for Time Series Classification**

+## Acknowledgement
+We are very much grateful to the providers of the UCR datasets archive.
+Also, we would like to thank the National Natural Science
+Foundation of China for their support.